-Lucy Sparrow, The Cornershop and 8 Till Late
+Lucy Sparrow, The Cornershop and 8 'Till Late

-361 and 532 people pledged £10,744 and £40,519 to support these two projects on Kickstarter.
+532 people pledged £40,519 to support 8 ‘Till Late on Kickstarter.

-Felt SPAM, felt pizza, felt magazines, felt candy, felt Frosted Flakes, felt cigarettes — these are just a few of the thousands of items artist Lucy Sparrow crafts for her immersive installations.
-In 2014, 361 backers helped Sparrow realize The Cornershop, an abandoned London store filled with her hand-sewn, hand-painted objects.
-Two years later, Sparrow and over 523 backers brought her idea to New York City.
-8 Till Late contained 9,000 unique objects and, after nine months of work, sold out in just two weeks.
-The seemingly lighthearted work alludes to today’s dark reality of rising rents that push out longstanding bodegas from their own neighborhoods.
-Bodegas, Sparrow offers, are “your home away from home, that’s your lifeline, you know?
-[My work] may appear fluffy and lovely on the surface, but it's offering an alternative.”
+Felt Spam, felt pizza, felt magazines, felt candy, felt Frosted Flakes, felt cigarettes... these are just a few of the thousands of items artist Lucy Sparrow crafts for her immersive installations.
+In 2014, 361 backers helped Sparrow realize The Cornershop, transforming an abandoned London storefront into a shop filled with her hand-sewn, hand-painted objects.
+Two years later, Sparrow brought the idea to New York City with the help of 532 backers.
+8 ‘Till Late contained 9,000 unique objects—and after nine months of work, sold out in just two weeks.